With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreAugusta Health Crossroads Mental Health Unit is one of mental health facilities in Fishersville, Virginia, located at 78 Medical Center Drive, 22939 zip code.
 Augusta Health Crossroads Mental Health Unit provides hospital inpatient treatment.
-Augusta Health Crossroads Mental Health Unit provides individual psychotherapy, cognitive behavioral therapy and couples/family therapy to young adults, adults and seniors 65 or older.
+Augusta Health Crossroads Mental Health Unit provides activity therapy, cognitive behavioral therapy and psychotropic medication to young adults, adults and seniors 65 or older.
 Augusta Health Crossroads Mental Health Unit also supports seniors or older adults.
 Additional services provided at Augusta Health Crossroads Mental Health Unit include case management.

 Learn MoreUva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine is a mental health center in Charlottesville, Virginia, located at 310 Old Ivy Way, Suite 104, 22903 zip code.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides outpatient treatment.
-Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine offers group therapy, psychotropic medication and individual psychotherapy to children / adolescents.
+Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine offers group therapy, individual psychotherapy and psychotropic medication to children / adolescents.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine also supports children/adolescents with serious emotional disturbance.

 Learn MoreRegion Ten Community Services Board Children And Family Services is a mental health facility in Charlottesville, VA, located at 500 Old Lynchburg Road, in the 22903 zip code.
-Region Ten Community Services Board Children And Family Services provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Region Ten Community Services Board Children And Family Services provides couples/family therapy, cognitive behavioral therapy and trauma therapy to children / adolescents.
+Region Ten Community Services Board Children And Family Services provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
+Region Ten Community Services Board Children And Family Services provides cognitive behavioral therapy, trauma therapy and couples/family therapy to children / adolescents.
 Region Ten Community Services Board Children And Family Services also supports children/adolescents with serious emotional disturbance.
-Some other services available at Region Ten Community Services Board Children And Family Services include case management, suicide prevention services and intensive case management.
+Some other services available at Region Ten Community Services Board Children And Family Services include court-ordered outpatient treatment, suicide prevention services and case management.

 Learn MoreUva Health Systems Department Of Psychiatric Medicine is one of mental health facilities in Charlottesville, Virginia, located at 101 Hospital Drive, 22908 zip code.
 Uva Health Systems Department Of Psychiatric Medicine provides telemedicine/telehealth and outpatient treatment.
-Uva Health Systems Department Of Psychiatric Medicine provides trauma therapy, individual psychotherapy and electroconvulsive therapy to seniors 65 or older, young adults and adults.
+Uva Health Systems Department Of Psychiatric Medicine provides dialectical behavior therapy, electroconvulsive therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
 Uva Health Systems Department Of Psychiatric Medicine also supports people with serious mental illness.
-Additional services provided at Uva Health Systems Department Of Psychiatric Medicine include family psychoeducation, suicide prevention services and case management.
+Additional services provided at Uva Health Systems Department Of Psychiatric Medicine include suicide prevention services, case management and family psychoeducation.

 Learn MoreUniversity Of Virginia Medical Center is a mental health clinic in Charlottesville, VA, located at 1215 Lee Street, 22908 zip code area.
 University Of Virginia Medical Center provides hospital inpatient treatment.
-University Of Virginia Medical Center offers activity therapy, couples/family therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
-Additional services offered at University Of Virginia Medical Center include family psychoeducation, illness management and recovery and psychosocial rehabilitation services.
+University Of Virginia Medical Center offers activity therapy, electroconvulsive therapy and group therapy to young adults, adults and seniors 65 or older.
+Additional services offered at University Of Virginia Medical Center include mentoring/peer support/consumer-run services, suicide prevention services and diet and exercise counseling.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.